Why Is My Dog Sneezing? – Why Is My Cat Sneezing

 Veterinarians try to prevent upper respiratory tract infections in dogs and cats by vaccinating against the organisms that are commonly involved.
 However, most cats have already acquired the herpes 1 virus before their first kitten-hood vaccination and vaccine immunity to most upper-respiratory pathogens in dogs and cats is short-lived.
 So keeping your pets isolated from infected and carrier animals or places where they frequent is a much better approach.
 That goes for crowded veterinary waiting rooms and vaccination clinics as well.

-There is an old joke among veterinarians that sneezing left untreated lasts about 2 weeks; but when properly treated it passes in 14 days.
-This has a basis in fact and sneezing pets rarely warrant antibiotics.
+In veterinary school long ago, my microbiology professor told our class that sneezing, left untreated lasts about 2 weeks.
+But when properly treated it passes in 14 days.
+This has a basis in fact so sneezing pets rarely warrant antibiotics.
 But it is not always so – sometimes sneezing is only the first sign of a more serious respiratory tract infection.
-This is particularly so when your pet’s activity level and appetite are diminished.
+This is particularly so when your pet’s activity level and appetite are also diminished.
 One helpful way to tell if the problem is minor or more major is to take your pet’s temperature with a rectal thermometer.
-(Don’t bother to see if its nose is warm or cold – that never works) If the pet’s temperature or its appetite, respiratory rate or activity level has changed significantly, just bring the pet in to your vet to be examined.
+(Don’t bother to see if its nose is warm or cold – that never works) If your pet’s temperature or its appetite, respiratory rate or activity level has changed significantly, or if there is blood or mucus in the material that is sneezed out, seek advice from you local veterinarian.

 Sometimes, nasal corticosteroid spray (such as Nasocort® that contains triamcinolone) are helpful to dogs and cats with chronic nasal problems that lead to sneezing (chronic rhinitis).
 Be cautious when using these over the counter products without the council of your veterinarian.
 Placing a few drops of an ophthalmic or nasal saline rinse into the pet’s nostrils three times a day might also help if your pet will put up with that.
 Some owners find antihistamines like North American-formulated Benadryl® (diphenhydramine) help.
 Remember to only give pets doses that are appropriate for their weight.
 Also, the UK/European Benadryl® formula is not the same as the one sold in America.
 I am only acquainted with the North American formula. (read here)

-Foreign bodies that have lodged in the nose require different treatment.
+Foreign bodies that have lodged in your pet’s nose require different treatment.
+The most common culprit are the seed awls of foxtail grasses.
+God designed them to stick on furry coats to get to new locations.
 With time, the drainage from such objects becomes thick and yellow-greenish in color.
 The drainage is sometimes pinkish with blood.

-Are There New Options To Determine The Infectious Causes Of Sneezing and URIs?
+Are There New Options To Determine The Infectious Causes Of Sneezing and URIs In Cats?

 Yes,